-- testing APDU commands related to Access Control, - testing APDU commands related to Identification and Authentication, - testing APDU commands related to the Secure Messaging Channel, - penetration testing related to verify the Reliability of the TOE, - source code analysis performed by the evaluators, - testing the commands which are used to execute the BAC protocol, - side channel analysis for SHA, - fault injection attacks (laser attacks), - testing APDU commands for the initialization, personalization and usage phase, - testing APDU commands for the commands using cryptographic mechanisms, and - fuzzy testing on APDU processing.
+- testing APDU commands related to Access Control, - testing APDU commands related to Identification and Authentication, - testing APDU commands related to the Generation of a Key Pair, - testing APDU commands related to the Secure Messaging Channel, - penetration testing related to verify the Reliability of the TOE, - source code analysis performed by the evaluators, - testing the commands which are used to execute the PACE protocol, - side channel analysis for SHA and ECC (including ECC key generation), - fault injection attacks (laser attacks), - testing APDU commands for the initialization, personalization and usage phase, - testing APDU commands for the commands using cryptographic mechanisms, and - fuzzy testing on APDU processing.

-The evaluators have tested the TOE systematically against basic enhanced attack potential during their penetration testing.
+The evaluators have tested the TOE systematically against high attack potential during their penetration testing.
+Within the course of the recertification procedure previous penetration tests have been reviewed and renewed where necessary.